gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

     <a href="../../../../inputs/polymerstretching/free-peg-in-water/ff/tip3p.itp" target="_blank">here</a>

-.. include:: ../contact/supportme.rst

 Equilibrating the system
 ------------------------

 ..  container:: justify

-    Here we perform a 3 steps equilibration of the solvated PEG system, starting with an energy minimization, followed by a NVT run, and finally with a NPT run.
+    Here we perform a 3-step equilibration of the solvated PEG system, starting with an energy minimization, followed by a NVT run, and finally with a NPT run.

+..  container:: justify

     First, let us perform an energy minimization of the system: